markfinger/python-react/README.md

 - Your source, which will have been JSX transformed and bundled with Webpack
 - Initialization code that immediately mounts your component with React

-The user will see the rendered component immediately and React will automatically start to add interactivity as the page loads the JavaScript.
+Rendering the component to its initial markup ensures that your user will see your content immediately and React will mount the component as soon as the page has loaded the JavaScript.

 Installation
 ------------